Somerset, Calgary

 Somerset is a residential neighbourhood in the southwest quadrant of Calgary, Alberta, Canada.
-It is located at the southern edge of the city, north of Stoney Trail and east from the community of Bridlewood and west from Macleod Trail.
-The Spruce Meadows equestrian facility is located immediately southwest.
+The community of Bridlewood lies directly to the west, meanwhile the community of Shawnessy lies both to the north and east of the community.
+Stoney Trail lies south of the community with the community of Silverado sitting south and the Spruce Meadows equestrian facility sitting southwest of Somerset.

 Somerset is represented in the Calgary City Council by the Ward 13 councillor.